mseelye/scottfree-commodore64/README.md

 * ~~**EVERYTHING LOADS VERY SLOWLY**, this is just a direct port, no real optimizations.~~  Update: if you use the game files with the suffix bdat, they will load MUCH faster.
 BDAT is "Binary DAT" see the [BDAT-README](games/BDAT-README.md) for more information.

 * I removed some code that is not used.
 I also removed the -t TRS formatting option which forces display to 64 columns.
 This build of ScottFree uses the standard 40-column display.
 * Thanks to some feedback from Jason, I added some code to **RESTART** the currently loaded game because reloading the whole thing is super painful.
-(This is separate from the **-r** option!)
-* If you use the **-r** option it will also load your most recent save file when you restart the game by dying, winning, or quitting.
+* ~~ If you use the **-r** option it will also load your most recent save file when you restart the game by dying, winning, or quitting. ~~ Game prompts now.
 * I hacked up the top/bottom display code to get the room desc appearing more consistently.
 This is not as effecient as the original Redraw logic, but without making many changes this was the easiest way to avoid display issues.
 * I also have made yet-another-ncurses port that will compile and run on Windows(mingw/MSys2), MacOS, and linux (Tested on Ubuntu).
 I'll link that here once I finish that up.
 * Based on feedback that black text on grey is "blah" I added the ability to use the F-keys to change the text, border, and background colors. **F1/F2** to inc/dec text color, **F3/F4** inc/dec border color, **F5/F6** inc/dec background color, F7 to restore to glorious monochrome "blah", **F8** to pick random colors for all.
 * I've now completed some optimizations to replace some of the more bloated standard library calls with some custom ones.
 * The optimizations have allowed this to easily run on the c128, it auto-detects 40/80 column mode as well.
+* I've optimized memory usage on the Commodore 128, and can now store about 61k of "Messages" in Bank 1, making it able to run larger games, like "R (Pron, 'Arrr')".
+* I eliminated the -r option, and now just have the game prompt to reload the last save or restart when you die/win/quit.

 ## Enough, how do I play?
 You will need either a Commodore 64 emulator such as [Vice](https://vice-emu.sourceforge.io/), or some way to transfer the d64 or d81 files to a real 1541/1581 disk and play on your Commodore 64!